blueburncz/GMBullet/README.md

 absolute most of the GMBullet documentation was generated from source code using [ChatGPT 3.5](https://chat.openai.com).
 For the most part, it seems quite good, but sometimes it looks like complete BS.
 But hey, it's better than nothing!
+The documentation can be found online at <https://blueburn.cz/gmbullet/docs>.
 The best way to learn Bullet remains to be using [examples](https://github.com/bulletphysics/bullet3/tree/master/examples) included in the official repo.
 In case you need help with GMBullet, you can join